 Innovative drive concept: Tandem roller with powerful hybrid drive

-Hamm once again surprised the experts at bauma 2016 with a novel hybrid power train.
+Hamm once again surprised the experts with a novel hybrid power train.
 The innovative concept has been developed to save fuel, costs and maintenance effort – benefits that every construction firm would dearly love to exploit.
 The system, a totally new development, combines the traditional internal combustion engine with a hydraulic accumulator.
 The internal combustion engine covers the base load while a hydraulic accumulator meets peak loads.
 Hamm is initially realising the hybrid power train in the HD+ 90i PH tandem roller.

 Hybrid solutions combine two technologies – in the automotive sector, combinations of internal combustion engine and electric drive in particular are common.
 Previous similar attempts with electric motors in rollers proved unconvincing.
 The innovation specialist Hamm tackled this problem with new approaches.
 It combined an internal combustion engine with a hydraulic system and became the first roller manufacturer to develop a technical solution suitable for series production.